 For the people in the 56 – 61 age bracket, they are walking on thin ice with only $17,000 in retirement savings.
 It is scary to see the median retirement account balance is less than half their pre-recession peak.
 Surely balances are higher now in 2017, but I bet they are not back to even.

 With median numbers this low, it’s only logical that taxes on those who have saved for retirement will go up to pay for those who have not.
+In fact, the majority of working Americans don’t pay federal income taxes!
 Further, such low numbers mean government welfare should only get larger.

 You would think being in the top 10% of retirement savers between age 32 – 61 would yield greater than a $274,000 savings account.
 All a 46 year old (average of 32 – 61) needs to do is save $11,416 a year for 20 years after college to get to $274,000.
 Once you add on company 401k matching and investment returns, getting to $274,000 should be highly feasible.

 The $60,000 median savings for all families with retirement savings may be a truer reflection of the average American savings.
-The mean (average) of $95,776 is more than 50% higher because wealthier families are drastically pulling up the average, indicating widening inequality.
+The mean (average) of $95,776 is more than 50% higher because wealthier families are dramatically pulling up the average.
+This indicates widening inequality.